-- (a) Employees shall earn sick leave credits on the basis of one and one-half (11⁄2) days per month.
-Sick leave credits shall be available at the beginning of each calendar year, and prorated for part-time workers as per Article 2.2 and temporary workers as per Article 2.3. - (b) (i) An employee absent from work on account of illness shall continue to receive their full salary for up to fifteen (15) calendar days as long as the employee has sick leave credits banked. - (ii) Employees shall be allowed to use their banked sick leave credits to top up their short term disability payments to full pay for as long as they have banked credits available. - (iii) An employee who has applied for Short Term Disability (STD) may use a maximum of thirty-five (35) days banked sick leave credits while awaiting receipt of STD benefits. - (iv) Employees must repay their sick leave bank when benefits are received. - (c) Unused sick leave credits in any year shall be placed in a sick leave bank to be used in subsequent years.
+- (1) An Employee absent from work on account of illness shall continue to receive their full salary for up to fifteen (15) calendar days as long as the Employee has sick leave credits banked. - (2) Employees shall be allowed to use their banked sick leave credits to top up their short term disability payments to full pay for as long as they have banked credits available. - (3) An Employee who has applied for Short Term Disability (STD) may use a maximum of thirty-five (35) days banked sick leave credits while awaiting receipt of STD benefits. - (4) Employees must repay their sick leave bank when benefits are received. - (c) Unused sick leave credits in any year shall be placed in a sick leave bank to be used in subsequent years.

-19.2 Vacation Substitution
+16.2 Vacation Substitution

-Sick leave will be substituted for vacation time where an employee can demonstrate that the employee was ill during scheduled vacation time.
+Sick leave will be substituted for vacation time where an Employee can demonstrate that the Employee was ill during scheduled vacation time.

-19.3 Short and Long Term Disability
+16.3 Short and Long Term Disability

-An employee absent from work on account of illness/injury shall be entitled to all benefits provided in Article 27.1 for the first fifteen (15) days of absence and while in receipt of Short Term Disability benefits.
+An Employee absent from work on account of illness/injury shall be entitled to all benefits provided in Article 27.1 during the first seven (7) days of absence and while in receipt of Short Term Disability benefits.

-An employee who has successfully completed the three-month's work will also be entitled to all benefits provided in Article 27.1 for the first twelve (12) months they are in receipt of Long Term Disability (LTD) benefits.
-An employee with five (5) years' service or more will be entitled to all benefits provided in

-Article 27.1 for the first twenty-four (24) months they are in receipt of Long Term Disability benefits.
-This benefit will be prorated for part-time employees.
+An Employee will also be entitled to all benefits provided in Article 27.1 for the first twelve (12) months they are in receipt of Long Term Disability (LTD) benefits.
+An Employee with five (5) years' service or more will be entitled to all benefits provided in Article 27.1 for the first twenty-four (24) months they are in receipt of Long Term Disability benefits.
+This benefit will be prorated for part-time Employees.

-ARTICLE 20 - WCB
+ARTICLE 17 - WCB

-20.1 Benefit Accrual
+17.1 Benefit Accrual

-When an employee is on a WCB claim, all benefits of the Agreement, including sick time and vacation, will continue to accrue.
+When an Employee is on a WCB claim, all benefits of the Agreement, including sick time and vacation, will continue to accrue.

-20.2 Sick Leave When on WCB
+17.2 Sick Leave When on WCB

-Where employees are entitled to WCB benefits, they shall not be entitled to receive sick leave.
+Where Employees are entitled to WCB benefits, they shall not be entitled to receive sick leave.

-20.3 Payment
+17.3 Payment

-Up to a maximum of one (1) year, employees whose claims for WCB temporary wage loss disability benefits have been approved by the WCB shall assign their WCB cheques to the Employer and the Employer shall continue to pay them one hundred percent (100%) of their normal wages.
+Up to a maximum of one (1) year, Employees whose claims for WCB temporary wage loss disability benefits have been approved by the WCB shall assign their WCB cheques to the Employer and the Employer shall continue to pay them one hundred percent (100%) of their normal wages.

-After one (1) year, employees will be entitled to WCB approved benefits.
+After one (1) year, Employees will be entitled to WCB approved benefits.

-20.4 Waiting Period
+17.4 Waiting Period

-In the event the WCB rejects a claim, or during a period of delay prior to the WCB accepting a claim, the Employer shall continue to pay employees their full normal wages for as long as the employee has sick leave, vacation, or CTO credits.
-These credits will be returned to the employee upon acceptance by the WCB of the claim.
+In the event the WCB rejects a claim, or during a period of delay prior to the WCB accepting a claim, the Employer shall continue to pay Employees their full normal wages for as long as the Employee has sick leave, vacation, or CTO credits.
+These credits will be returned to the Employee upon acceptance by the WCB of the claim.

-ARTICLE 21 - PREGNANCY/PARENTAL/ADOPTION LEAVE
+ARTICLE 18 - PREGNANCY/PARENTAL/ADOPTION LEAVE

-21.1 Benefit Table
+18.1 Benefit Table